Up to 60% off sofas & mattresses — limited‑time deals.

 What Is a U-Shaped Sectional Sofa?

-• A U-shaped sectional is a sectional sofa with seating on three sides, forming two corners and an open “bay” in the middle.
+• A U-shaped sectional has seating on three sides, creating two corners and an open area in the middle.

-• Best match: larger rooms, open-concept zones, frequent hosting, families who like to lounge.
+• It is usually a strong fit for larger rooms, open-concept spaces, frequent hosting, and families who like to lounge together.

 Common U-Shaped Sectional Mistakes and How to Avoid Them